jarun/buku/README.md

 `buku` is a standalone utility.
 From the containing directory, run:

     $ ./buku
+## Shell completion
+Shell completion scripts for Bash, Fish and Zsh can be found in respective subdirectories of [auto-completion/](https://github.com/jarun/buku/blob/master/auto-completion).
+Please refer to your shell's manual for installation instructions.
 ## Installing with a package manager
 `buku` is also available on
  - [AUR](https://aur.archlinux.org/packages/buku/) for Arch Linux